 SEH has maintained a partnership with the City and Airport Commission for over 30 years, undertaking many airport projects.
 In light of this more than three-decade partnership, the trust established and cemented throughout, as well as the team’s expertise in aviation, SEH was selected to lead the Falls International Airport Terminal project.

-SEH led the project, including design and construction of a new 25,000 square-foot terminal; the previous terminal was 14,000 square feet.
+SEH led design and construction of a new 25,000 square foot terminal; the previous terminal was 14,000 square feet.
 The SEH team provided overall project management, structural engineering, environmental engineering, civil engineering and landscape architecture as well as assistance in obtaining federal, State of Minnesota and bond funds totaling $9.1 million.
 Phase I of the new terminal opened in October 2017 and Phase II (more below) was completed in May 2019.
-The entire project – including building, site design and landscape – was designed to meet Minnesota’s B3 Sustainable Building (SB) 2030 Energy Standards in order to significantly reduce the energy and carbon footprint.
+The entire project – including building, site design and landscape – was designed to meet Minnesota’s B3 Sustainable Building 2030 Energy Standards in order to significantly reduce the energy and carbon footprint.

-Prior to design and construction, SEH and the Commission undertook a study to uncover whether upgrading the existing terminal or building a brand-new one was the best option.
-In light of the airport’s continued growth, desire for modern and innovative security measures and improved passenger experiences, as well as its importance to the City and County, it was determined that a new terminal was the ideal option.
+Prior to design and construction, SEH and the Airport Commission undertook a study to uncover whether upgrading the existing terminal or building a brand-new one was the best option.
+It was determined that a new terminal was the ideal option in light of the airport’s continued growth, desire for modern and innovative security measures and improved passenger experiences, as well as its importance to the City and County.

 The project is unique in that the newly designed terminal was built on the existing airline terminal site.
 This required two phases of construction in order to keep the airport and terminal fully operational throughout construction.
 The first phase included demolition of a portion of the existing terminal, an expanded secure passenger waiting area with vending and bathrooms, baggage processing, car rental facilities, TSA passenger screening, an airline ticket office counter and back office, a secure passenger hold room, utility upgrades and a jet bridge to allow passengers to board aircraft protected from weather elements.